Coverage

 What is 5G?

 What does 5G do?
 5G promises faster speeds, easier streaming, improved download times, and less lag time.
-But the truth is that many people didn’t notice a huge difference between 4G and 5G.
+But the truth is that many people don’t notice a huge difference between 4G and 5G.
+Not to mention the fact that it's difficult to tell if and when you're connected to 5G (more on that later).

 Standard 5G covers a wider area and is faster than the previous generation, but the increase in speed isn’t that significant.
 Where 5G uses the lowest band, 5G Plus uses a combination of mid and high-frequency bands for enhanced speeds.
 If your 5G seems too slow consider switching carriers.